Patton Oswalt: Personal life

 Oswalt married true crime writer and journalist Michelle McNamara on September 24, 2005.
-They had one daughter together, Alice, born in April 2009.
+In April 2009, McNamara gave birth to their daughter, Alice.
+At age nine, Alice made her voiceover debut on the TV series My Little Pony: Friendship Is Magic, as Wind Sprint, which saw her working alongside her father, who voices the character of Quibble Pants, and Alice's stepmother, Meredith Salenger, who plays Clear Sky.

-McNamara died in her sleep in the family's Los Angeles, California, home on April 21, 2016.
-Her death was attributed to a combination of a previously undiagnosed heart condition and complications from ingested medications (Adderall, Xanax, and Fentanyl).
+McNamara died in her sleep in the family's Los Angeles home on April 21, 2016.
+Her death was attributed to a combination of a previously undiagnosed heart condition and complications from ingested medications, including Adderall, Xanax, and fentanyl.
 The season-three finale of The Goldbergs was dedicated to her memory.